Ska punk

-Ska punk (also spelled ska-punk) is a fusion genre that mixes ska music and punk rock music together. (sometimes spelled skacore) is a subgenre of ska punk that mixes ska with hardcore punk.
-Early ska punk mixed both 2 tone and ska with hardcore punk.
+Ska punk (or ska-punk) is a fusion genre that mixes ska music and punk rock music.
 Ska punk tends to feature brass instruments, especially horns such as trumpets, trombones and woodwind instruments like saxophones, making the genre distinct from other forms of punk rock.
-It is closely tied to third wave ska which reached its zenith in the mid-1990s.
+It is closely tied to third wave ska, which reached its zenith in the mid-1990s.

-Before ska punk began, many ska bands and punk rock bands performed on the same bills together and performed to the same audiences.
-Some music groups from the late 1970s and early 1980s, such as the Clash, the Deadbeats, the Specials, the Beat, and Madness fused characteristics of punk rock and ska, but many of these were either punk bands playing an occasional ska-flavored song, or are usually considered 2-tone ska bands who played faster songs with a punk attitude.
+Before ska punk began, many ska bands and punk rock bands performed on the same bills.
+Some music groups from the late 1970s and early 1980s, such as the Clash, the Deadbeats, the Specials, the Beat, and Madness fused characteristics of punk rock and ska, but many of these were punk bands playing an occasional ska-flavored song or ska bands with punk influences.
 During the late 1980s and early 1990s, ska-punk enjoyed its greatest success, heralded by bands such as Fishbone, the Mighty Mighty Bosstones, Sublime, Less Than Jake, and more.

 Ska punk had significant mainstream success in the middle-to-late 1990s, with many bands topping pop and rock music charts.
 The best-selling ska punk record of the era was No Doubt's Tragic Kingdom, which was certified diamond by the RIAA in 1999 and was certified diamond by Music Canada in 1997.
-By the early 2000s, many of the bands in ska punk had broken up, and the genre lost mainstream appeal, though it continued to have underground popularity and featured a revival in the late 2010s with bands like the Interrupters returning to chart success, when their song "She's Kerosene" reached the top 5 on alternative and rock music charts in Canada and the US, as well as in the early 2020's with hyperpop duo 100 Gecs album 10,000 Gecs incorporating elements of ska punk to critical acclaim.
+By the early 2000s, many of the bands in ska punk had broken up, and the genre lost mainstream appeal, though it continued to have underground popularity and featured a revival in the late 2010s with bands like the Interrupters returning to chart success, when their song "She's Kerosene" reached the top 5 on alternative and rock music charts in Canada and the US, as well as in the early 2020s with hyperpop duo 100 gecs album 10,000 gecs incorporating elements of ska punk to critical acclaim.

 Characteristics

-Ska punk combines ska music with punk rock music. is a subgenre of ska punk that blends ska with hardcore punk.
-Early ska punk combined both 2 tone and ska with hardcore punk.
+Ska punk combines ska music with punk rock music.
 Ska punk often features wind instruments, especially horns such as saxophones, trombones and trumpets, making the genre distinct from other forms of punk rock.
 It is similar to traditional Jamaican ska, but faster and heavier.